Kingdom of Poland (1917–1918): Armed forces and oath crisis

-Meanwhile, U.S. President Woodrow Wilson's proclamation in favor of a unified and independent Poland (on 22 January 1917) and the downfall of the Emperor of Russia in the February Revolution strengthened the Polish forces favoring a neutral or pro-Entente stance.
+Meanwhile, U.S. President Woodrow Wilson's proclamation in favor of a unified and independent Poland and the downfall of the Emperor of Russia strengthened the Polish forces favoring a neutral or pro-Entente stance.

 On 21 April, the Council of State had passed a proclamation in favor of the Polish army (Polnische Wehrmacht) and appointed Colonel Sikorski to oversee recruitment.
 The relationship between the Central Powers and the Polish legions became increasingly difficult, especially after the powers barred Austrian subjects from the Legions (now called the Polish auxiliary corps, Polski Korpus Posilkowy), aiming to divert them into the regular Austrian army.
 Piłsudski agreed to serve in the government, and acted as minister of war.
 Piłsudski had abstained from the vote on the Polish army's oath, and on 2 July resigned together with two left-wing State Councillors.
 The new army's oath drafted by the governors-general and passed by the Council of State resulted in a political crisis, especially since it was directed to an unspecified "future king" and emphasized the alliance with Germany and Austria.
-Several legionaries refused to take the oath and were arrested, prompting General von Beseler to arrest Piłsudski, his associate Kazimierz Sosnkowski, and have them confined in Germany.
+Several legionaries refused to take the oath and were arrested, prompting General Beseler to arrest Piłsudski, his associate Kazimierz Sosnkowski, and have them confined in Germany.
 In August, the remains of the Legions, roughly ten thousand soldiers, were transferred to the Eastern front.
 Crown Marshall Niemojowski resigned on 6 August and the Council disbanded on 25 August.
 After the oath crisis of 1917, recruitment to the Polish army had received scant support and achieved negligible results, reaching merely 5,000 men.
-In May 1918, the force was strengthened by General Józef Dowbór-Muśnicki moving his Polish corps — assembled from the former Tsarist army — to Poland.
+In May 1918, the army was strengthened by General Józef Dowbór-Muśnicki moving his Polish corps, assembled from the former Tsarist army, to Poland.
 In August, the legionaries arrested for refusing the oath were released and some again volunteered for the Polish army.

 Borders of the nascent state

-In their proclamation of 5 November 1916, the Central Powers refused to determine the Polish borders.
+In their proclamation on 5 November 1916, the Central Powers reserved the right to determine the borders of the future Polish state, leaving open the possibility of German annexation of parts of Congress Poland.

 West and North

-However, Poland's unspecified borders were threatened in the West as well: Late in 1917, the German supreme command had proposed annexing a "border strip" to Germany, a policy earlier suggested by a letter to the German government by members of Poland's German minority, settled around Łódź.
-Such plans were agreed to in principle by the German government in March 1918 and in April gained support in the Prussian House of Lords but were strongly opposed by General von Beseler in a report to Emperor Wilhelm.
+Late in 1917, the German supreme command had proposed annexing a "border strip" to Germany, a policy earlier suggested by a letter to the German government by members of Poland's German minority, settled around Łódź.
+Such plans were agreed to in principle by the German government in March 1918 and in April gained support in the Prussian House of Lords, but were strongly opposed by General Beseler in a report to Emperor Wilhelm.

 In July, Ludendorff specified his plans in a memorandum, proposing annexing a greatly enlarged "border strip" of 20,000 square kilometers.
 In August, Emperor Charles of Austria insisted on the Austro-Polish option, forbidding Archduke Charles Stephen from accepting the crown and declaring his opposition to any German plans for annexation, but General Ludendorff reaffirmed the "border strip" plan, while Poles refused to yield any part of the former Kingdom of Poland.